What Is Prodromal Labor and How Do You Manage It? - Baby Chick

 6. Try a Different Position

 Try changing positions regularly until you find one that feels most comfortable.
-Examples include lying on your side, sitting in a soft armchair, standing with support, or gently bouncing on a yoga or birthing ball.6
+Examples include lying on your side, sitting in a comfortable chair, standing with support, or gently bouncing on a yoga or birthing ball.6

 Related: Best Positions for Early Labor